mgelbart/magnum-opiate/README.md

 The server obliged: "On special today we have a consommé.
 The marriage of flavours creates a wonderful effect.
 We also have onion rings on special for $2 a ring."

-Erring on the side of caution (the consommé was in fact excellent), Trey ordered the club sandwich.
+Erring on the side of caution (the consommé was in fact excellent), Trey ordered the fish and chips.
+The fish tasted a little off, but luckily he didn’t get food poissoning.
+For dessert, Trey ordered a baklava.
 It was the bees' niece.

-But he now had very little time left to carry out his mission.
+Lunch was a success, but Trey now had very little time left to carry out his mission.
 For all intensive purposes, such as carrying out an assassination on short notice, Trey was decidedly incompetent.
 Or so it seemed to literally everyone including the author and, presumably, the reader.

 Clarification
 ---------------